Publication Ethics and Publication Malpractice Statement

 Data access and retention

-For editorial review, the authors should be prepared to furnish raw data for the validation of the obtained results.
+For the editorial review process, the authors should be prepared to provide raw data for the validation of the obtained results.
 They should also preserve this documentation after the publication, for an appropriate period of time.

 Originality and plagiarism